Lucifer-00007/IntroToGitHub/List Of All Basic Elements Of A GitHub Repository.md

 - ### Steps to setup a workflow:-
   - First create a folder name `.github` in your any desired repository,then inside the ".github" create a folder name `workflows`.Finally it should look like `.github/workflows`.
   - Inside this "workflows" folder we have to create our `.ylm` files.For [example](https://github.com/Lucifer-00007/Lucifer-00007/blob/main/.github/workflows/blog-post-workflow.yml)
-  - In this '.yml' file we have write our code.[Click here](https://docs.ansible.com/ansible/latest/reference_appendices/YAMLSyntax.html) a basic overview of correct 'YAML' syntax.
+  - In this '.yml' file we have write our code.[Click here](https://docs.ansible.com/ansible/latest/reference_appendices/YAMLSyntax.html) to get a basic overview of correct 'YAML' syntax.
   - Finally head over to the "Actions" tab in your repository and you will find the list of all workflows.
   - Select your desired workflow and click on `Run workflow`.Now if there is no error in your code, your workflow will be triggered.
   - Done!!